amandalong/Sandin-Image-Processor/README.md

 If the OSCILLATOR does not "generate" go to Options - then select Audio Status.
 In the Audio Status set up make sure there is an input and output device set and the CPU is On (blue).
 When you return to the patch turn on the audio in the botton right hand corner, click on - the audio button will turn blue too.
-Now the OSC will generate signals directly to the monitor or can control the signals of other modules for image processing.
+Now the OSC will generate signals when connected directly to the monitor when connected to other modules via the green input for automatized image processing.